 The two main causes of bacterial keratitis are improper contact lens use, especially extended-wear lenses, and eye injuries.
 Wearing contact lenses for too long or not caring for them properly increases the risk of a corneal infection.

 Pterygium is a fibrous, fleshy growth on the eye that extends from the conjunctiva to the surface of the cornea.
 They typically begin forming on the inner portion of the eye and slowly progress inward toward the center of your eye.
 A pterygium can become significant enough to affect your vision if it grows to the center of the cornea.
 On examination under the microscope, a severe pterygium can look like a wing.

 Dryness and ultraviolet light exposure are contributing factors to their development, which is why they are most common in patients who are exposed to lots of sun, wind, dust, or harsh climates.
 We recommend patients wear sunglasses when outdoors, use artificial tear lubricating drops (but not drops that “get the red out”), and limit exposure to irritants in the environment.

 Trichiasis is when the eyelashes point toward the eye and scratch the cornea.
+While this is a disease of the eyelids, damage can be done to the cornea.
 This uncomfortable condition can lead to chronic inflammation or infections.
-Trichiasis treatment involves either redirecting eyelash growth or removing the eyelash, follicle, or both.
+Trichiasis treatment involves either redirecting eyelash growth, removing the eyelash follicle, or both.

-If the trichiasis is limited to a single eyelash or just a few eyelashes, your ophthalmologist may remove the problem-causing lash with forceps.
+If the trichiasis is limited to a single eyelash or just a few eyelashes, your Baptist Eye Surgeon ophthalmologist may remove the problem-causing lash with forceps.
 However, this may only be a temporary solution if the eyelash grows back again in the wrong direction.
-If this happens, or if you have multiple lashes growing toward your eye, your ophthalmologist may recommend surgery to have them removed permanently.
+If this happens, or if you have multiple lashes growing toward your eye, they may recommend surgery to remove them permanently.